iambuzzz/FunProject/README.md

 This project is deployed on Render as a **Web Service** using a **Docker** environment.

-* The `Dockerfile` configures a `php:8.2-apache` image.
+* The `Dockerfile` configures a simple `php:8.2-apache` image to serve the static and PHP files.
-* It installs the `pdo_pgsql` PHP extension to allow PHP to communicate with the PostgreSQL database.
-* The application is connected to a free-tier PostgreSQL database also hosted on Render.
-* Database credentials (host, user, password, name) are stored securely as **Environment Variables** on Render and are accessed by `userinfo.php`.
+* The contact form is handled by **Formspree**, which forwards submissions directly to an email address, eliminating the need for a database.

 ---